shakfu/chuck-max/README.md

 - Note that `chuck-max` has a sibling in the [pd-chuck](https://github.com/shakfu/pd-chuck) project.

 This project is currently built on the chuck 1.5.2.5-dev (chai) engine.

+## Quickstart

+Binary pre-releases and releases of the `chuck-max` package can be downloaded from the project's [Releases](https://github.com/shakfu/chuck-max/releases) section.

+These are codesigned and notarized macOS `arm64`, `x86_64`, and `universal` binary builds.
+Downloading one of the releases installing the `chuck-max` package into the `$HOME/Documents/Max 8/Packages` folder and checking out the help patcher and examples is quick qay to get started.

+CAVEAT: Please note that the current `0.1.1` pre-release is just for demo purposes and does contain a couple of bugs of note: (1) An unresolved obscure bug which you are unlikely to encounter unless you look for it ([detailed below](known-unresolved-bugs)) and (2) a now fixed faust bug which causes Max to crash at the end of the session.

 ## Overview